Vincit/objection.js/doc/api/query-builder/mutate-methods.md

 Fields marked as `extras` for many-to-many relations in [relationMappings](/api/model/static-properties.html#static-relationmappings) are automatically written to the join table instead of the target table.
 The `someExtra` field in the following example is written to the join table if the `extra` array of the relation mapping contains the string `'someExtra'`.
+See [this recipe](/recipes/extra-properties.html) for more info.

 ```js
 const jennifer = await someMovie